ckshih/Simple-Shorten-URL-/README.md

   - Replace google url with your URL after **url=**.
   - You will get JSON type format {"status":[0|1], "msg":"[OK | Fail]", "shortURL":"[shorten url]"}.

+### C. Check If URL Can Be Accessed Or Not
+  - Page : CheckStatus.php
+  - Use curl built in php to check http code.
+It will detect the url with 4xx http code and non-exist url.

 # 2.Setup

 ### Environment:
   - FreeBSD 11.1-RELEASE(recommend) or Other Linux
   - Apache24
   - MySQL 5.6
   - PHP 5.6

 ### Apache Installation
 ```sh
     # pkg install apache24